Kid's Emergency Dentistry in Roanoke

 What Do I Do If my Child Has a Severe Toothache?

 A serious toothache always indicates that something is wrong with your child’s mouth.
-If your child has a toothache that is very painful and lasts more than a day or two, come into We Care Dental Care for an appointment right away.
+If your child has a toothache that is very painful and lasts more than a day or two, call We Care Dental Care to schedule an appointment right away.

 Usually, a severe toothache indicates a serious cavity or a tooth infection.
 If your child has a cavity, they will need to have their tooth filled or capped with a dental crown.
 A tooth infection may require a pulpotomy (baby root canal) to remove the infected pulp and heal the underlying structure of the tooth.
 If you do not get help right away, your child’s condition will continue to worsen and their pain and discomfort may become more severe.